Fantasy sports startup Sleeper closes Series B led by a16z as it expands to esports amid pandemic – TechCrunch

 “Originally, the goal was to do arena sports and then strategically select esports that we thought would be big market opportunities,” Wang says.
 “In the absence of sports, it becomes easier for us to push something that was further out on the roadmap.”

 As Sleeper looks to push beyond its 1 million active users, the company is bulking up on funding reserves.
 The fantasy sports app has closed a $20 million Series B funding round led by Andreessen Horowitz.
-Kevin Durant, Baron Davis, JuJu Smith-Schuster and Twitch CEO Kevin Lin also joined the round.
+Kevin Durant, Baron Davis, JuJu Smith-Schuster and Twitch CEO Kevin Lin are also recent investors.
 In August, the company shared it had raised a $5.3 million Series A led by General Catalyst.

 For now, all of Sleeper’s services are free and there aren’t immediate plans to change that.
 Wang says that delayed and canceled seasons of arena sports is likely going to push out the company’s timelines for beginning to generate revenues.